ogs22/cookbook/glossary/deflection.md

-The angle between a particle's directions of motion before and after a collision.
+The angle between a particle’s directions of motion before and after a collision.